By Jim Dunn, Professor of Agricultural Economics, Penn State University

-The allocation of the revenue per hundred pounds of milk is shown in Table 3.
-The milk margin is the estimated amount from the Pennsylvania all milk price that remains after feed costs are paid.
-As does income over feed cost, this measure shows that the December PA milk margin was 0.4% higher than October.
+The allocation of the revenue per hundred pounds of milk (milk margin) is shown in Table 3.
+The milk margin is the estimated amount of the Pennsylvania all milk price that remains after the feed costs per hundredweight of milk production are paid.
+Like income over feed cost, this measure shows that the February PA milk margin was 2.4% lower than in January.

 Given that corn and soybean meal prices are not expected to rise very much, the moderate increases in milk prices shown in the futures markets for the second half of 2016 would increase IOFC should they occur.

 The latest milk production report showed January milk production up 0.25% from a year earlier (Figure 2).
 This increase in milk production is very small and lower than the small increases of the second half of 2015.
 The Midwest continues to have very sizeable increases in milk production, while California and several states in the West continue to decrease production with their drought.
 Other than New York, which increased milk production by 4.3%, the Northeast is essentially unchanged.
 Pennsylvania increased milk production by 0.3% over a year earlier.

 The monthly cow numbers are shown in Figure 3.
 The January cow numbers were 0.02% more than in January 2015.
 An estimated 30,000 cows were killed in the end of the year severe snowstorm in west Texas and New Mexico.